Yes! As of 10th July 2021 Little Wandle Letters and Sounds Revised is a phonics programme validated by the Department for Education.

 We have created guidance and a look-up tool to support organisation of Review word cards (which are needed across various teaching weeks).
 Members can find these resources in the Weekly content section of the website.

-We have also created a quick film to support members to organise their word cards for the week.
+We have also made two quick films to support members to organise word cards for the week, and then by the day.
 We are continually looking for ways to support members to use Little Wandle Letters and Sounds Revised as effectively as possible and will create more resources as appropriate.

 You can find members’ own organisation ideas on our Twitter and Instagram channels @LettersSounds.